 Make sure to study our ENVS major/minor carefully as you plan your first year at Lewis & Clark College.
 Do plan to take ENVS 160 (Introduction to Environmental Studies) either fall or spring of your first year.
 Academic Advising will have other recommendations too for your first year.
 (And if you are worrying more about post-graduation, i.e., what you can potentially do with an ENVS major, do have a look at our Life After ENVS page.)

-We recognize that transfer students are among our most mature and hardworking scholars, but sometimes face special challenges in applying courses they’ve already taken to our requirements at Lewis & Clark.
-We have recently changed our ENVS major/minor requirements to make it easier for transfer students.
+Transfer students are among our most mature and hardworking scholars, but sometimes face special challenges applying courses they’ve already taken to our requirements at Lewis & Clark.
+Here are some broad guidelines:

-- In general, transfer credit is discussed as part of academic advising, and all acceptable courses will count toward your graduation credit requirement, but only certain ones will count toward the ENVS major or minor; see details below.
+- In general, transfer credit is discussed as part of academic advising, and all acceptable courses will count toward your graduation credit requirement, but only certain ones will count toward the ENVS major or minor.

 - Transfer courses will primarily count toward ENVS breadth requirements, not ENVS core course requirements.
 If you have taken a course with content similar to a breadth course, it is possible that you can receive credit for this course toward your ENVS major or minor.
-Core courses, however (and this includes ENVS 160, our introductory course) are done in a special way at Lewis & Clark College, so you should plan to take core courses here; there are exceptions we can grant upon extensive consultation/documentation.
+Core courses, however, are done in a special way at Lewis & Clark College, so you should plan to take core courses here.
+(There are rare exceptions we can grant for ENVS 160 upon extensive consultation/documentation.)
 Note that core courses are scheduled such that all can be completed within two years.